johnjohnlin/nicotb/concurrent.md

 ```

 exception.

-This is because that `g` doesn't include any `yield` and thus is not a generator.
+This is because that `g` doesn't include any `yield` and thus is not a *generator*.
-But what event should we wait?
+But what should we `yield` to make this code work correctly, or, what *event* should we wait?
 The finish of initialization phase could be a good choice, that is,
 to add a `yield -1` at the top of `g`.
 This is reasonable since if the initialization isn't done yet,
-then the generators aren't waiting on the correct event index,
+then the generators aren't waiting on the correct *event index*,
 which could easily give wrong results.

 ## Summing up

 In the production code of Nicotb, it is necessary add more funcionalities like:

-* Allocate events dynamically,
+* Allocating events dynamically,
-* Add `Fork`, `Join` and basic synchronization primitives and
+* Adding `Fork`, `Join` and basic synchronization primitives and
 * Informative error messages.

 But most of them are software engineering tasks.

+Also, we don't explain how the SystemVerilog *event* is related to this parts,
+which we will elaborate in the [VPI](vpi.html) part.